juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 **(3) Create your bot script - Login to JK Automation website**

-You should now have your Studio opened with a empty WAL file in your Designer view.
+You should now have your Studio opened with an empty WAL file in your Designer view.
 Note that you change your view between Script, Designer and Call Graph.

   ![](./images/empty-editor.JPG)